UICIDEAS/IDEA_322/week_14/PROJECT_4.md

-FINAL PROJECT: Charrette Project Proposal
+## PROJECT 4 FINAL PROJECT: Charrette Project Proposal

 A charrette is an intense period of design or planning activity.